madeofpendletonwool/PinePods/README.md

 - [x] Additional Downloads Page organization - Organize by Podcast
 - [x] Download entire podcast button.
 For episode archival
+- [x] Offline mode for playing locally downloaded episodes
+- [x] Installable PWA
+- [x] Custom Podcast Start and End Position
 - [ ] Restore Server via GUI
 - [ ] Login with Github integration and cloud logins (OAuth) Potentially utilize https://authjs.dev/ to make this process easy.
 - [ ] Ensure descriptions appear when searching itunes podcasts.
 This will take some very fast external parsing.
 - [ ] Guest User
-- [ ] Installable PWA
 - [ ] Add Fyyd as searching index
 - [ ] Jump to clicked timestamp
 - [ ] Timestamps in playing page
-- [ ] Offline mode for playing locally downloaded episodes
 - [ ] Client sharing.
 Search network for other clients and play to them Lightweight client.
 I'm building a terminal based version called Pinepods Firewood, which will do this.
 Chromecast support will also be added.
 - [ ] Subscription filtering (The ability to search within a given podcast for specific keywords.
 Give additional searching options, such as searching based on length of episodes)
 - [ ] Youtube subscriptions.
 Subscribe to youtube channels to get subscriptions based on the videos.
 Audio only.